Cyfrin/Updraft/courses/advanced-foundry/3-develop-defi-protocol/5-defi-dscengine-setup/+page.md

 We're going to build this a little differently than usual, as we'll likely be writing tests as we go.
 As a codebase becomes more and more complex, it's often important to perform sanity checks along the way to assure you're still on track.

 Begin with creating a new file, `src/DSCEngine.sol`.
-I'll bring over my contract and function layout reference and we can se up our boilerplate.
+I'll bring over my contract and function layout reference and we can setup our boilerplate.

 ```solidity
 // SPDX-License-Identifier: MIT